wesyancy/portfolio/README.md

-# !bangBang¡ Software
+# !bangƃuɐq¡ Software
 ### by Wes

-Personal portfolio website for !bangBang¡ software ltd. to showcase all of my work, whether it's code, writing, or something else.
+Personal portfolio website for !bangƃuɐq¡ software ltd. to showcase all of my work, whether it's code, writing, or something else.